Academic Support

 (※ Program details may vary depending on operational conditions.)

-KU-Life Research, Psychological and Emotional Support for Students with Disabilities (Center for Students with Disabilities)
+KU-Life for Students with Disabilities (Center for Students with Disabilities)

 A program designed to ensure academic and research rights for graduate students with disabilities by fostering a barrier-free environment that embraces both students with and without disabilities, which offers psychological and emotional support.

-- Research Group Activities : Topic selection, collaborative research, academic conference presentations, and short paper publication
+- Key Featuress : Topic selection, collaborative research, academic conference presentations, and short paper publication, Special Lecture (Consultation)

 - Support Benefits : Accessibility support for research activities, financial support for attending academic workshops and methodology seminars, and publication fees for short papers